 Though it may seem obvious to some, making sure that your chosen space will allow for the size of such a unit is as crucial as finding the ideal space itself.
 Consider the centrality of your refrigeration system and where your cooks will best benefit from its location.

 An important thing to consider is your food distributor’s delivery schedule.
 If your establishment receives daily deliveries, you won’t require as much storage space as one who receives their shipments only once a week.

-As there are a variety of refrigeration options, the different styles and sizes will help you make the best choice for your restaurant’s needs:
+There are a variety of refrigeration options.
+Because of this, the different styles and sizes will help you make the best choice for your restaurant’s needs:

 Reach-in coolers are low to the ground and, as the name states, require staff to reach in to obtain items from it.
 These units work best if they are kept away from heat sources (such as the cooking line).

 Walk-In Coolers, on the contrary, come in quite a larger variety.
 Walk-Ins are ideal for holding the largest quantities of perishable foods.
 Bear in mind that not only will you require a significant amount of space to house one of these, but your city’s health board may have regulations that you must adhere to surrounding the use of a walk-in cooler due to its size and contents.